 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Cardiologist Haitham Ahmed, MD, sees many advantages in fasting from food for short periods.
-And, given the promising findings in this “emerging area” of research, he expects that more people will want to attempt it.
+Cardiologist and endocrinologist Dennis Bruemmer, MD, PhD, sees many advantages in fasting from food for short periods.
+And, given our current understanding of mechanisms linking excessive weight to heart disease and the benefit of weight loss, he expects that more people will want to attempt it.

-Below, he answers questions about fasting and offers some tips for exploring it.
+Below, Dr. Bruemmer answers questions about fasting and offers some tips for exploring it.

 Research shows that fasting can help lower blood pressure, reduce cholesterol, control diabetes and reduce weight.

 “Four of the major risks for heart disease are high blood pressure and cholesterol, diabetes and weight, so there’s a secondary impact,” Dr. Bruemmer says.
 “If we reduce those, we can reduce the risk of heart disease.”

 One word of caution, though: Fasting can lead to an electrolyte imbalance.
 This can make the heart unstable and prone to arrhythmias.